python/cpython/InternalDocs/garbage_collector.md

 Everything in `M` is live, so `I ≥ G0` and in practice `I` is closer to `G0 + G1`.

-If we choose the amount of work done such that `2*M + I == 6N` then we can do do less work in most cases, but are still guaranteed to keep up.
+If we choose the amount of work done such that `2*M + I == 6N` then we can do less work in most cases, but are still guaranteed to keep up.
 Since `I ≥ G0 + G1` (not strictly true, but close enough)
 `T == M + I == (6N + I)/2` and `(6N + I)/2 ≥ 4G`, so we can keep up.